Azix3/Polytrack-Modding-Tool/README.md

 It covers:
 - how the packaged mod loader works
 - how to create and install folder-based mods
-- what the built-in mod API exposes
+- what the built-in mod API exposes [more API points to come]
 - optional advanced workflows for editing tracks or repacking the app bundle

 ## What This Package Changes